objectfoo/lato-font-stack/README.md

 Currently our font stack is `Lato, Helvetica Neue, Arial, sans-serif`.

-For scripts that are not supported by lato, [lato font support](https://www.latofonts.com/) we will want to a good set of fallbacks.
-A well supported general fallback is `system-ui` seems to work and by default is something that the browsers system supports because it's their system ui font.
-Full stack: `Lato, system-ui, 'Segoe UI', 'Helvetica Neue', sans-serif`.
+For scripts that are not supported by lato, [lato font support](https://www.latofonts.com/) we will want a good set of fallbacks.
+A new, well supported general fallback [system-ui](https://caniuse.com/?search=system-ui) seems to work pretty well and should have good language support because it's the system's ui font.

+**So**

+New stack: `Lato, system-ui, 'Segoe UI', 'Helvetica Neue', sans-serif`.

 Next is organizing our font into bite sized chunks to avoid initial load performance issues, which could affect current SLAs.

-After much research I think we should take the *unicode ranges by script* that google fonts uses when serving public fonts, they are optimized for web use.
-These ranges define the exact characters needed for a particular language, most of which include most of the latin characters.
-This allows a page to download only they fonts needed on demand.
+After much research I think we should take the *unicode ranges for latin and latin-ext* that google fonts uses when serving public fonts.
+These font sets are optimized for web use and latin + latin-extended will serve most of our clients.

+The unicode ranges define the exact characters needed for a particular language, and are setup to be additive.
+This means that an English language user will download the latin font, and a French user will download the latin font + latin-ext for any extra bits needed for french.

-All the language font faces can be defined at the same place.
-If the browser doesn't need to download a font face it won't.
+All the language font faces can be defined at the same place without any performance concerns, if the browser doesn't need to download a font face it won't.
 This means nothing special needs to be done for translation purposes.

+**Also**

+We haven't been serving lato for languages other than latin for awhile, I think I'll let them continue to fallback but now they will have a better fallback font defined (hopefully)

 ## Languages